 The Impact of the New Short-Term Medical Insurance Regulations

-STMIn March 2024, the Department of Health and Human Services (HHS) issued new regulations on short-term limited-duration insurance (STLDI) that will significantly impact how the health insurance industry meets the needs of the 235,000+ customers on STLDI plans (Source: National Association of Insurance Commissioners).
+In March 2024, the Department of Health and Human Services (HHS) issued new regulations on short-term limited-duration insurance (STLDI) that will significantly impact how the health insurance industry meets the needs of the 235,000+ customers on STLDI plans (Source: National Association of Insurance Commissioners).
 So how are carriers and their distribution partners preparing for the changes?

 Understanding the STLDI Changes

 STLDI coverage was intended to fill temporary gaps in coverage due to job changes, the short-term gaps caused by insurance waiting periods, or the aging out of parents’ insurance plans.
-They are exempt from ACA regulations on pre-existing conditions’ exclusions and
+They are exempt from ACA regulations on pre-existing conditions’ exclusions and minimum essential coverage.
+Since STLDI plans have fewer regulations, they can be less expensive and appealing to many who don’t want to pay ACA prices.

 The Biden administration was concerned that STLDI plans were being used to circumvent the ACA.
 The policies of the Trump administration enabled STDLI plans to last for a year and be renewed for up to 3 years.
 However, many STLDI purchasers used the plans as a long-term solution, unaware of the less comprehensive nature of STLDI plans, and then faced surprise bills with high out-of-pocket costs.
 This encouraged the Biden administration to pursue a more restricted use case in line with the original intent of STLDI.